duelingbenjos/rocketswap/docs/README.md

 Shortly afterwards, the RSWP/TAU LP farming pool will be opened, providing a higher RSWP reward to compensate for the unfortunate realities of impermanent loss.

-### If I decide to stake am I locked in?

-No, you can withdraw at any time.

 ### RSWP Token Information

 * **Supply:** 1,200,000,000